 During the winter of 2013, Landscape Concepts Management aggressively weeded all hedgerows.
-These hedgerows are now divided into separate areas to allow for a 4 year rotational focus on specific areas.
+These hedgerows are now divided into separate areas to allow for a four-year rotational focus on specific areas as needed for enhancement and management.

 Convert the hedgerows to predominantly healthy native tree species that provide attractive landscape features and high quality habitat for desired wildlife.
-Weedier species (Norway Maple, Mulberry, Box Elders etc) will be slowly replaced by high quality native species.
-Understory shrubs will be native species with no Eurasian weed species (Buckthorn, Honeysuckle, Multiflora Rose, Tree of Heaven etc).
+Weedier species (Norway Maple, Mulberry, Box

+Elders etc) will be slowly replaced by high quality native species.
+Understory shrubs will be native species with no Eurasian weed species (Buckthorn, Honeysuckle, Multiflora Rose, Tree of Heaven, etc.).